miridius/serverless-telegram/README.md

 An `InlineHandler` is a (usually async) function that takes 2 arguments, a [InlineQuery](https://core.telegram.org/bots/api#inlinequery) and a logger (the Azure [context.log object](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-node?tabs=v2#write-trace-output-to-logs)).
 The inline handler can return any of the following data types:

-- Array of [InlineQueryResult](https://core.telegram.org/bots/api#inlinequeryresult) objects and/or `InlineResult` objects, which are the same as `InlineQueryResult` but without the `id` and `type` fields - the ID will the array index and the type will be inferred from the content **(so far only photos and videos are implemented)**
+- Array of `InlineResult` objects, which are just like [InlineQueryResult](https://core.telegram.org/bots/api#inlinequeryresult)s but for convenience the `id` and `type` fields are optional - when not specified the ID will the array index and the type will be inferred automatically from the other parameters.
 - [AnswerInlineQuery](https://core.telegram.org/bots/api#answerinlinequery) object, in case you want to specify additional options for example `cache_time`.
 For convenience the inline_query_id can be left out and will be copied from the incoming query.
-The results array can contain both `InlineQueryResult` and `InlineResult` objects.
+The results array can contain `InlineResult` objects (i.e. the `id` and `type` fields are optional).
+- `ResponseMethod` - Instead of answering the inline query, you can send any of the telegram bot API [methods](https://core.telegram.org/bots/api#available-methods).
+This must be an object with the `method` key set to the method name (e.g. 'sendMessage'), along with any other desired parameters.
+Note that since inline queries do not come from a chat, `chat_id` cannot be automatically set and must be provided by you if required
 - `HttpResponse` - in case greater control is needed you can send an [Azure http response object](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook-trigger?tabs=javascript#example) and it will be passed through as is.
 It must contain at least one of the following keys: `status`, `body`, or `headers`.
 - `NoResponse` - any falsy value (or void) will signify that no reply should be sent.